soshim/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. To fill in the missing values, I used the mean for the 5-minute interval.

-3. Creating a new dataset that is equal to original dataset
+Creating a new dataset that is equal to original dataset
 but with the missing values filled in.
+To fill in the missing values, I used the mean for the 5-minute interval.

 ```r
 datafill <- data